 This article looks that the Greek words that are translated into statements about "hell" in Christ's words and related concepts.
 Reader's may be surprised to learn that many of these references were clearly meant to be humorous.
 Christ never described someone "going to Hell" in the way that phrase is used today.

 Christ uses another term translated as "hell" only three times, hades (Mat 11:23, Matthew 16:18, Luke 16:23).
-This term clearly does refer to a concept of an afterlife, but it is the Greek and Roman concept of an afterlife.
+This term clearly does refer to the concept of an afterlife, but it is the Greek and Roman concept of an afterlife.
+The Aramaic/Hebrew version of this concept is sheol, a word Jesus never uses.
 The concept was a twilight existence where memories of a person fade but they persist as a shade.
-In the first verse, Christ says that this is a potential fate of Capernaum.
-In this next, he says that this is not the fate of the "church" built on Simon as "the rock".
+In the first verse, Jesus says that this is a potential fate of Capernaum.
+In this next, he says that this is not the fate of the "church" built on Simon as "the rock."
 In neither case can we consider him describing an afterlife.
-Christ denied this type of afterlife when he said that God is not a god of the dead, but of the living (Matthew 22:32, Mark 12:27).
+Jesus denied this type of afterlife when he said that God is not a god of the dead, but of the living (Matthew 22:32, Mark 12:27).
 The parable of Lazarus and the "Rich Man" is so interesting and so different from most of Christ's words that it is handled later in this article.

 The Use of "Gehenna"